 It should be noted that the building itself is not completely fireproof but there are some steel storage files with steel roller curtains for some of the records.
 Records in the Register of Deeds Office date back to 1872.
 All old school records of Reno County schools that have been closed are filed in the Register of Deeds Office.

 Of note in the first floor entry area is the brass plated United States Postal Box.
-Mail deposited in this box is still picked up each day at about 4:45 p.m.
+Mail deposited in this box was picked up daily until recently.

 Another interesting detail is the two elevator doors that stand on the eastern wall of the vestibule; the northern door retains the original bronze with the etchings of "Industry, Wisdom, Strength, and Justice".
 These words are inscribed for the following reasons:

 - Industry - denotes the figure of the bees as being industrious (as our county residents are industrious)

 - Wisdom - wise like an owl

 - Strength - stair-steps leading to the top - keystone shape, stones locking together for support